-There are 12 people, known as the Governing Body, who challenge Mr Jewitt (our Headteacher) to make sure the school continues to improve and provides every pupil with wonderful learning experiences.
+There are 12 people, known as the Governing Board, who challenge Mr Jewitt (our Headteacher) to make sure the school continues to improve and provides every pupil with wonderful learning experiences.

 We take Mr Jewitt's advice on educational matters because this is his expertise, and constantly work together with him towards improving the School and making sure ALL the pupils at Snarestone are making as much progress as they possibly can and achieve the best they can.

 We also discuss with Mr Jewitt (who is also a governor) if the lessons are exciting enough.
 We ask ourselves: how many children are finding lessons a bit difficult or too easy?
 What can the school do to change this?